Catania FC: Golden years (1953–1965)

 Under the management of Carmelo Di Bella, who had played for the club in the late 1930s, Catania gained promotion from Serie B in the 1959–60 season.
 Catania had lost their final game 4–2 to Brescia and needed Parma to get a good result against Triestina for the Sicilian club to secure promotion.
 That is exactly what happened, and Catania had gained a promotion.

 Catania returned into Serie A for the 1960–61 season to begin what would be a six-year stay in the league.
-The newly promoted club finished in eighth above top Italian clubs such as Lazio and Napoli.
+The newly promoted club finished in eighth, above top Italian clubs such as Lazio and Napoli.
 This season produced several notable wins; they beat Napoli and Bologna twice, Sampdoria 3–0 at home, and most notably, Milan 4–3 in Sicily.
-Additionally, on the final day of the season, they beat Internazionale 2–0, with goals from Castellazzi and Calvanese.
+Additionally, on the final day of the season, they beat Inter Milan 2–0, with goals from Castellazzi and Calvanese.
 Inter lost the closely contested title that year to Juventus.

 Four years later, in 1965, Catania would also finish eighth in the league, this time above Roma and Sicilian rivals Messina.
 Many of the club's most notable stars played around this time, such as midfielders Alvaro Biagini and the Brazilian Chinesinho, along with wingers Carlo Facchin and Giancarlo Danova in the side.
 Catania won against Juventus (2–0), Fiorentina (2–0), and Lazio (1–0).